zowe/docs-site/docs/whats-new/zowe-v3-frequently-asked-questions.md

    It is possible for Desktop extensions to use different versions of React.
 While the Desktop is not built on React, it is still compatible with extensions that import React.

-4. Is the ZEN application running on Zowe Desktop or on z/OS?
+4. Is the Zowe Server Install Wizard application running on Zowe Desktop or on z/OS?

-   ZEN runs on a laptop/desktop and connects to z/OS via standard methods.
+   The Zowe Server Install Wizard runs on a laptop/desktop and connects to z/OS via standard methods.

-5. Is it possible to validate and change the `zowe.yaml` file and job definition within ZEN?
+5. Is it possible to validate and change the `zowe.yaml` file and job definition within the Zowe Server Install Wizard?

    Yes.

-6. What happens if in ZEN you click on the SMP/E? **[what is smp/e here? is it a button? a drop-down option? how do users get to smp/e?]**
+6. What happens if in the Zowe Server Install Wizard you click the SMP/E option?

    You are guided through the SMP/E installation steps.

-7. What is the connection between Zowe Store and ZEN?
+7. What is the connection between Zowe Store and Zowe Server Install Wizard?

-   Zowe Store is separate from ZEN, but they do share **[some commands? all commands?]** `zwe` commands.
+   Zowe Store is separate from Zowe Server Install Wizard, but they do share **[some commands? all commands?]** `zwe` commands.

 8. Does the Zowe Store handle Zowe upgrades?